Guslarz/lsm_nvm/README_leveldb.md

   * Only a single process (possibly multi-threaded) can access a particular database at a time.
   * There is no client-server support builtin to the library.
 An application that needs such support will have to wrap their own server around the library.

-# Contributing to the leveldb Project
+# Contributing to the novelsm Project
-The leveldb project welcomes contributions. leveldb's primary goal is to be a reliable and fast key/value store.
+The novelsm project welcomes contributions. novelsm's primary goal is to be a reliable and fast key/value store.
 Changes that are in line with the features/limitations outlined above, and meet the requirements below, will be considered.